nextdynamic/azure-governance-foundations/README.md

 # AzureGovernanceFoundations
-This repo provides an example framework for how you can govern Azure resources.
+This repository provides an example framework for how you can govern Azure resources.

 ## Contributing